StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 This may take some time if you installed the base operating system from old media.

-### Disable SELinux

-The SELinux system must be disabled on **all of the machines**.
-Normally this is enabled by default.
-To disable SELinux, ensure that the file `/etc/selinux/config` has the following line:

-    SELINUX=disabled

-**You must reboot the machine for this to take effect.**

-### Hostname Setup
+### DNS and Hostname

 Ensure that the **hostname** is properly setup on the Front End and the Node.
+The DNS must provide both the forward and reverse naming of the nodes.
 This is required for critical services to start.

 You can verify this on both the Front End and the Node with the
 command: